MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Text file selection](../images/textcsvbrowse.png)

-Depending on the exact file selected, you may be presented with a few different options.
+Depending on the exact file selected, you will be presented with one of a few different options.

 ### Unstructured Text
 If your text file doesn't have structure you will get a single column with a new row per line encoded in the source text.
 As a sample for unstructured text, you can consider a notepad file with the following contents: